-2.4.3 irr server
+2.4.5 irr\server

 This is the name of the whois server which is willing to service the requestion.
-Please note again that a RA or MERIT compatible daemon must be used.
+Please note that the restraint of using a RA or MERIT compatible daemon was removed.
+You can now safely use any complete whois mirror near you.
+The drawback is that persistent connections are no longer used for whois look ups.

 If you want to disable the AS feature, use the unquoted word none as server name.
+Also note that most whois service providers do not allow a misuse of their service.
+If you have extensive need of the service, set up a mirror of your own.

-2.4.4 irr\cache\file
+2.4.6 irr\cache\file

-This is the name of the text file to cache IRR lookups and IRR reverse lookups.
+This is the name of the text file to cache IRR look ups and IRR reverse look ups.
 Use somewhere inconspicious where you are sure to write and grow.

-2.4.5 irr\positive\ttl and irr\negative\ttl
+2.4.7 irr\positive\ttl and irr\negative\ttl

-The same as the DNS intervals, though for the IRR lookups.
-The irr\positive\ttl option specified number of seconds a positive (successful) whois lookup should stay in our local IRR cache before it will be verified.
-The negative TTL specifies the amount of time the cache should not try to re-validate unsuccessful lookups.
+The same as the DNS intervals, though for the IRR look ups.
+The irr\positive\ttl option specified number of seconds a positive (successful) whois look up should stay in our local IRR cache before it will be verified.
+The negative TTL specifies the amount of time the cache should not try to re-validate unsuccessful look ups.